 Immigrants.
 We get the job done.

 The women in this show really stand out, from the background actors to the main characters.
 My favourite was Angelica Schyler, sister-in-law to Hamilton who regrets that decision but thank goodness does not let me down by being a cliché (thank you Mr Miranda!), played by Rachel John, she is nothing but a show stopper, her voice and presence leave us only wanting more.
 But my favourite character besides Hamilton, happens to be Lafayette.
 He was such a joy to watch, his sharp wit, oh so french ways and the slickest comedic timing of any character.
 When he said the line “Immigrants, we get the job done” the whole theatre erupted into cheers.
 This also happens to be one of the most, if not the most, important line in the play.
 Here is a play that acknowledges, celebrates and centres the roles of immigrants in the construction of America.
-Skin colour whilst central to the theme, was not a cause for pause… you know what I mean?
-It did not need an explanation or thousand words think pieces on it, because this is a story of immigration and the roots of it, embedded in the story of how the free world came to be because of immigrants.
+It weaves together races and cultures in its narrative and facets.
+A story of immigration and the roots of it, embedded in the story of how the free world came to be because of immigrants.
 Hamilton himself is an immigrant who arrived the shores of America at the age of fifteen and would excel and rise through the ranks to become one of the founding father, (aide to George Washington) soldier, economist amongst other roles and ultimately the saviour of a new nation which he helped gain independence from British rule.

 Hamilton is the whole package, with a knack for delving into clinical topics without being clinical in delivery, senate hearings which quickly become epic musical delivery of rap and symphony battles, never mind that we are being schooled in American policy and matters of economic recovery.
 It takes us from battle in the senate chambers to gun battles in New Jersey acted in slow motion with frames capturing the moment we can see coming but are not quite ready for.

 Hamilton is all the hype and substance that has preluded its arrival to the UK.
 It is punchy and surreal, funny and educational.
-It is encapsulating and will leave you woke as all the fucks.
-Its wholesome and hopeful.
+It is encapsulating and will leave you with a feeling so special it is indescribable.
+It is wholesome and hopeful.
 Even with the nauseatingly positive message that anyone can change the world, not just their own little corner of it, it is uplifting and special.

 Hamilton is quite simply, the greatest show on earth.